1955 Nickel Value (2026 Guide): Errors List, “D” & No Mint Mark Worth

 The Obverse Of The 1955 Nickel

-The obverse (front) of the 1955 Jefferson Nickel features the standard portrait of Thomas Jefferson, designed by Felix Schlag.
-This left-facing profile captures the third U.S. President.
+The obverse (front) of the 1955 Jefferson Nickel features the iconic left-facing profile portrait of Thomas Jefferson, designed by Felix Schlag.
+Jefferson served as the third U.S. President from 1801 to 1809.

 Along the left rim, the motto “IN GOD WE TRUST” is inscribed.
-To the right of the portrait, the word “LIBERTY” appears, positioned directly above the date “1955”.
+To the right of the portrait, the word “LIBERTY” appears, positioned directly above the date “1955.”
+A small star near the bottom rim separates the motto from the other inscriptions — these are the standard obverse elements used throughout this period.

 The Reverse Of The 1955 Nickel

-Arching above the building is the motto “E PLURIBUS UNUM”.
-The name “MONTICELLO” is inscribed directly underneath the structure.
-Below that, the denomination “FIVE CENTS” is stated, and the full country name “UNITED STATES OF AMERICA” follows the curve along the bottom rim.
-For coins minted in Denver in 1955, a small “D” mint mark is located to the right of Monticello’s steps.
-Philadelphia coins bear no mint mark.
+Below the structure, the word “MONTICELLO” is inscribed, followed by the denomination “FIVE CENTS,” and “UNITED STATES OF AMERICA” curves along the bottom rim.
+For Denver-minted coins, a small “D” mintmark sits to the right of Monticello’s steps; Philadelphia coins bear no mintmark at all.

 Other Features Of The 1955 Nickel

-The 1955 Jefferson Nickel maintains the standard post-war specifications.
-It is composed of 75% copper and 25% nickel, weighs 5.0 grams, and has a diameter of 21.2 millimeters.
-The coin features a plain edge.
+The 1955 Jefferson Nickel maintains standard post-war specifications.
+It is composed of 75% copper and 25% nickel (not silver — the silver “War Nickels” of 1942–1945 are a different issue), weighs 5.0 grams, and measures 21.2 millimeters in diameter.
+The edge is plain (smooth, with no ridges).

 Also Read: Top 100 Rarest Nickels Worth Money (Most Expensive)